-16.6 Contributions submitted to the meeting for information only (see § 13.2.1 above) should include a summary prepared by the author.
+4.5.6 Contributions submitted to the meeting for information only (see § 4.2.2.1 above) should include a summary prepared by the author.
 When summaries have not been provided by authors, BDT shall, to the extent possible, prepare such summaries.

-SECTION 4 – Proposal and adoption of new and revised Questions
+SECTION 5 – Proposal and approval of new and revised Questions

-17 Proposal of new and revised Questions
+5.1 Proposal of new and revised Questions

-17.1 Proposed new Questions for the ITU Telecommunication Development Sector (ITU-D) shall be submitted at least two months prior to a world telecommunication development conference (WTDC) by Member States, Sector Members and Academia authorized to participate in the activities of the Sector.
+5.1.1 Proposed new Questions for the ITU Telecommunication Development Sector (ITU-D) shall be submitted at least two months prior to a WTDC by Member States, ITU-D Sector Members and Academia authorized to participate in the activities of the Sector.

-17.2 However, an ITU-D study group may also propose new or revised Questions at the initiative of a member of that study group if there is consensus on the subject.
-These proposals shall be submitted to the Telecommunication Development Advisory Group (TDAG) for endorsement.
+5.1.2 An ITU-D study group may also propose new or revised Questions at the initiative of a member of that study group if there is consensus on the subject.
+These proposals shall be submitted to TDAG for approval.
+If TDAG rejects or recommends modifications to the draft new or revised Question, the draft Question shall be returned to the relevant study group for reconsideration.

-17.3 Each proposed Question should state the reasons for the proposal, the precise objective of the tasks to be performed, the urgency of the study and any contacts to be established with the other two Sectors and/or other international or regional bodies.
-Authors of Questions should use the online template for the submission of new and revised Questions based on the outline found in Annex 3 to this resolution, in order to ensure that all relevant information is included.
+5.1.3 Each proposed Question should state the reasons for the proposal, the precise objective of the tasks to be performed, the purpose of the study and any contacts to be established with the other Sectors and/or other international or regional organizations.
+Authors of Questions should use the online template for the submission of new and revised Questions based on the outline found in Annex 3 to this resolution.

-18 Adoption of new and revised Questions by WTDC
+5.2 Approval of new and revised Questions by WTDC

-18.1 Before a WTDC, TDAG shall meet to examine proposed new Questions and, if necessary, recommend amendments to take account of ITU-D's general development policy objectives and associated priorities, and to review the reports of the ITU regional preparatory meetings for WTDC.
+5.2.1 Before a WTDC, TDAG shall meet to examine proposed drafts of new or revised Questions and, if necessary, recommend amendments to take account of ITU-D's general development policy objectives and associated priorities, and to review the reports of the ITU regional preparatory meetings for WTDC.

-18.2 At least one month before a WTDC, the Director of the Telecommunication Development Bureau shall communicate to Member States and Sector Members a list of the Questions proposed, together with any changes recommended by TDAG, and make these available on the ITU website.
+5.2.2 At least one month before a WTDC, the Director of BDT shall communicate to Member States and ITU-D Sector Members a list of the Questions proposed for consideration at WTDC, together with any changes recommended by TDAG, and make these available on the ITU website along with the results of surveys referred under § 3.10.4.3 above.

+5.2.3 The proposed Questions may be approved by WTDC in accordance with the General Rules of conferences, assemblies and meetings of the Union.

-19 Adoption of proposed new and revised Questions between two WTDCs
+5.3 Approval of proposed new and revised Questions between two WTDCs

-19.1 Between two WTDCs, Member States, Sector Members, Academia and duly authorized entities and organizations participating in ITU-D activities may submit proposed new and revised Questions to the study group concerned.
+5.3.1 Between two WTDCs, Member States, ITU-D Sector Members, Academia and otherauthorized entities and organizations participating in ITU-D activities may submit proposed new and revised Questions to the study group concerned.

-19.2 Each proposed new and revised Question should be based on the template/outline referred to in § 17.3 above.
+5.3.2 Each proposed new and revised Question should be based on the template/outline referred to in § 5.2.3 above.

-19.3 If the study group concerned agrees by consensus to study the proposed new and revised Question and some Member States, Sector Members or other duly authorized entities and organizations (normally at least four) have committed themselves to supporting the work (e.g. by contributions, provision of rapporteurs or editors and/or hosting of meetings), it shall address the draft text thereof to the Director of BDT with all the necessary information.
+5.3.3 If the study group concerned agrees by consensus to study the proposed new and revised Question and at least four Member States, ITU-D Sector Members or other authorized entities and organizations have committed themselves to supporting the work (e.g. by contributions, provision of rapporteurs or editors and/or hosting of meetings), it shall address the draft text thereof to the Director of BDT with all the necessary information.